balazstothofficial/Real-Time-Deque/README.md

 [Stack](Stack.thy)

 A datatype encapsulating two lists, which will be used as a base data-structure in different places.
 It has the operations `push`, `pop` and `first` to insert and remove elements.
-The function `toList` appends the two lists and is needed for the list abstraction of the deque.
+The function `list` appends the two lists and is needed for the list abstraction of the deque.

 [Idle](Idle.thy)

 Represents the `idle` state of one Deque end.
 It contains a `stack` and its size as a natural number.
 It has the operations `push`, `pop` and `first` to insert and remove elements.
-The function `toList` is needed for the list abstraction of the deque.
+The function `list` is needed for the list abstraction of the deque.

 [Transformation](Transformation.thy)